Driving and traffic law

 The only time you can use your mobile phone while driving is when it’s “hands-free” – for example, when your phone is mounted on the dashboard with voice recognition on.
 NZTA recommends this for things like navigation and music that you set up before you start driving.

-For a full breakdown of legal phone use while driving, go to the NZTA website, here (or go to: www.nzta.govt.nz and search “Legal mobile use while driving”).
+For a full breakdown of legal phone use while driving, go to “Legal mobile phone use while driving” on NZTA’s website.